Ampang Jaya: Public Higher Learning Institutions

+The nearest private higher learning institution to Ampang Jaya, Poly-Tech Mara University (UPTM) in Cheras is located adjacent to the boundary between Pandan Indah, Ampang and Shamelin, Cheras, Kuala Lumpur.

 Politics

 Ampang is represented in the Dewan Rakyat of the Malaysian Parliament by Rodziah Ismail of PKR.
 She has held the seat since 2022.

 On the state level, Ampang contributes two seats to the Selangor State Legislative Assembly, namely: